 Heartless as I am, blinded as he may call me, a swift repulsion jerks me back into control and sick taste fills my mouth.

-Albus doesn't stop me when leave the cloak.
+Albus doesn't stop me when I leave the cloak.

 I follow the only path down the hall that I know.
 Lifting the third tapestry past the Potions classroom, I find the newsroom door already cracked open.
-When I reach for the knob, that's when I see my whole body is still shaking.
+When I reach for the knob, I notice my whole body is shaking.

 I dig my nails into the door frame.
-It still won't stop.
+It won't stop.

 "You encourage it.
 That's doing something."